 Brixx and Barley Salmonella Outbreak in Nassau County

 On August 13, Marler Clark, the Food Saftey Law Firm, filed the first Salmonella lawsuit against Brixx & Barley in Nassau County Supreme Court on behalf of a young woman who became violently ill during her wedding after eating at Brixx & Barley days earlier.
-Marler Clark not represents eleven victims in this outbreak.
+Marler Clark now represents sixteen victims in this outbreak.

 Brixx and Barley, 152 W. Park Ave., “will not be allowed to reopen until the source of the salmonella is identified,” Health Department spokeswoman Mary Ellen Laurain said Friday night.
 “That could take some time.”